fourTheorem/slic-starter/QUICK_START.md

 # Prerequisites

-- Node v10 should be installed locally.
-A later version should also be perfectly acceptable.
-NPM v6 or later is recommended because it supports relative path modules better.
-(Like `test-common`, included as a relative dependency by `e2e-tests` and `integration-tests`)
+- Node v12 or later should be installed locally.
 - The Serverless Framework v2 should be installed:

 ```